sibeliius/app-tracker/README.md

 # app-tracker
-Quick CLI tool for tracking application statuses for jobs/internships
+Quick CLI tool for tracking application statuses for jobs/internships with SQLite.